BalachanderJ/react-would-you-rather/README.md

+# Would You Rather

+This application allows users to answer polls created by other users, allowing an user to create a new poll and check leaderboard.

+## TL;DR

+To get started developing right away:

+* install all project dependencies with `npm install`
+* start the development server with `npm start`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>